-Draft hood properly installed.
-Vent connectors securely fastened with screws and supported properly to maintain six inch clearance

-Vent connector made of approved material and sized correctly.

-Vent pipe system installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.
+- □ Draft hood properly installed. - □ Vent connectors securely fastened with screws and supported properly to maintain six inch clearance. - Vent connector made of approved material and sized correctly. - Vent pipe system installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition. - □ Check the vent system for restrictions/obstructions and check the vent termination height.

-☐ Flue baffle properly positioned in the flue tube.

-Check the vent system for restrictions/obstructions and check the vent termination height.
 Refer to the "Air Supply and Ventilation" section of this water heater manual for specific requirements.

-□ Recheck for sufficient combustion air supply.
+NOTE: This water heater utilizes an automatic flue damper that remains closed when the water heater is not operating.
+Damper must be in open position when appliance main burner is operating.
+Do not attempt to manually open/operate the damper.
+Damage to the flue damper may result. - □ Recheck for sufficient combustion air supply.